JoshuaCWebDeveloper/genai-node-red/README.md

 -   Support for Complete, catch, status nodes
 -   Support for Link in, link cal, and link out nodes
 -   Config node support
--   New layout (a la vscode):
-    -   Primary side bar with file tree, config nodes, context data, info
-    -   Secondary side bar with node palette and help browser
-    -   Tabs up top
-    -   Console on bottom (debug output)
-    -   Light and dark modes (set somewhere in the header)
-    -   All panels have close buttons and all panels can be toggled in header
--   Implement search functionality within the file tree to allow users to quickly find specific flows.